ormeiry/The-Way-I-See-JavaScript/data-types/array.md

 ```

 If we want a copy of the whole array, we
 call the method, with no arguments.
+We went over why this is important
+and how it works, earlier in this document..

 ```js
 const fullCopyArr = ogArr.slice();